A Nashville-born, Detroit-based singer, songwriter, musician, and producer,

 , by working as a waiter and as a singer in a wedding band.
 After he sold 10,000 copies, the disc was picked up by Motown for nationwide release in February 2003.
 The album eventually reached the Top 20 of the Top Hip-Hop/R&B Albums chart.
 Its follow-up, Album II

-, was issued five years later, debuted at number two on the Billboard 200, and went gold as well; the single "Why Would You Say" was nominated for Grammy awards in the categories of Best R&B Male Performance and Best R&B Song.
+, was issued in August 2010, debuted at number two on the Billboard 200, and went gold as well; the single "Why Would You Say" was nominated for Grammy awards in the categories of Best R&B Male Performance and Best R&B Song.
 A holiday album, What Christmas Means, came in 2012.
 The following year, Ronald Isley's This Song Is for You was released, highlighted by "My Favorite Thing," a song Kem

 wrote and produced.
 Promise to Love, his fourth proper album of reliably smooth, gently uplifting material, arrived in August 2014.